Altansar69/Hydra-Library/hydra-skidrowreloaded/readme.md

 Only links from these hosts were taken: 1fichier, MEGA, Pixeldrain, MediaFire, Gofile, DataNodes, QIWI and magnet link.

-The Python script to scrape the entire site and create the json is also available here.
+The Python script to scrape the entire site and create the JSON is also available here.

+# Invalid JSON
+There may be errors in the JSON.
+In particular, games with no links or `null` sizes.
+You can test your JSON with `validate_json.bat`.
+You can either correct it manually or use `remove_empty_uris.py` to delete all lines with no links.
+It will give you `skidrow_cleaned.json`.
+For `null` sizes, there are relatively few, so you can correct them manually.
+As long as `validate_json.bat` does not tell you that the JSON is valid, it will not be usable.